The Jester (novel)

-The Jester is a novel by James Patterson and Andrew Gross.
+The Jester is a historical thriller novel by James Patterson and Andrew Gross.

 Plot

-The Jester is a thriller novel focused on a man named Hugh De Luc.
-Set in the year 1096, Hugh is living in a time of unrest when peasants like himself are treated poorly.
+Set in Europe in the year 1096, the novel focuses on a French man named Hugh De Luc.
+Hugh is living in a time of unrest when peasants like himself are treated poorly.
 The region is ruled by the tyrannical Duke Baldwin.
-In seeking freedom, Hugh joins the Crusades.
-While invading one of the Turk cities, Hugh realizes the horror around him and decides he cannot face it.
+In seeking freedom, Hugh joins the First Crusade.
+While invading one of the Turkish cities, Hugh realizes the horror around him and decides he cannot face it.
 He passes a church, where he sees a priest being beaten, and kills the men attacking him.
 At the dead priest's side lies a staff, which Hugh decides to carry with him from then on.

-Hugh flees the Holy Land, returning to his home village of Veille du Père, only to find that his wife Sophie has been kidnapped, his son Phillipe dead (born after Hugh had left), and his inn destroyed.
+Hugh flees the Holy Land, returning to his home village of Veille du Père, only to find that his wife Sophie has been kidnapped, his son Phillipe (born after Hugh had left) is dead, and his inn is destroyed.
 Townsfolk inform him that the attackers wore no colors except for black crosses sewn onto their tunics and that the attackers were dishonored knights who seemed to be looking for Hugh particularly.
-Angered, he wanders into the forest, searching for Sophie, who Hugh believes is still alive and being held captive in the dungeons at Treille.
+Angered, he wanders into the forest, searching for Sophie, whom Hugh believes is still alive and being held captive in the dungeons at Treille.
 After being attacked by a boar, he is saved by Emilie, a woman who reminds him of Sophie.
 She turns out to be highborn — a daughter of the King of France — though he does not learn of this until much later.
 She takes care of him in her hometown of Borée, which is the dukedom of her cousin's husband, Stephen.
 Hugh's plan is to infiltrate the castle of Lord Baldwin at Treille.
-With the help of Emilie and Norbert (the jester at Borée), he pretends to be a jester.
+With the help of Emilie and Norbert, the jester at Borée, Hugh pretends to be a jester.
 Through Lord Baldwin and his court, Hugh learns that his wife was never in Treille with Baldwin, so he travels back to Borée to see Emilie once more.